 How miRNAs are produced?

-miRNAs are produced in the nucleus initially as long primary transcripts (pri-miRNA) which are done by the help of RNA polymerase II.
-They originate either from their own non-coding gene or from the intronic region of the protein – coding genes .
+miRNAs are produced in the nucleus initially as long primary transcripts (pri-miRNA) which are done with the help of RNA polymerase II.
+They originate either from their own non-coding gene or from the intronic region of the protein-coding genes .
 The pri-miRNA thus formed, fold into a hairpin.
 This hairpin later binds to the two members of RNase III families of enzymes which are called, Drosha and Dicer.
 They both play an important role in the formation of miRNA.

 Drosha binds to the DGCR8 and form a microprocessor complex in the nucleus and cleaves the pri-miRNA ~70 nucleotides which are known as miRNA precursor (pre-miRNA) .
 It is then transported to the cytoplasm by exportin-5.
 Dicer processes the pre-miRNA to produce the mature miRNA / double-stranded miRNA which is ~20 nucleotides in length.

 miRNA binds to the target mRNA through complementary base pairing irrespective of the complete or incomplete binding.
 It has been observed that miRNA generally binds to the 3′-UTR of the target mRNA having either of the two binding patterns .
 There are two classes of binding patterns: